 - 1/2 teaspoon baking soda

-- 1/2 teaspoon kosher or sea salt
+- 1/2 teaspoon fine sea salt

-- 1/2 cup blueberries, rinsed & dried
+- 1/2 cup blueberries rinsed & dried

-Wet Ingredients:
+Wet Ingredients

-- 1 cup buttermilk (see tip above to make your own)
+- 1 cup buttermilk see tip above to make your own

-- 1/4 cup melted butter (half a stick), slightly cooled.
+- 1/4 cup melted butter cooled

-- 1 beaten egg
+- 1 egg beaten

-- 1/2 tsp vanilla
+- 1/2 teaspoon vanilla

 Instructions